rajhraval/My100DaysOfSwiftUI/Project 17 - Flashzilla/Project17.md

 - Creating a CardView
 - Creating a CardView stack
 - Creating a DragGesture for the CardView and moving it with the help of `offset()`

+### Project 17 - Flashzilla - Day 89 of 100DaysOfSwiftUI

+> Accessibility allows us to tap into everyone’s potential - Debra Ruh

+Today I learned about:

+- Coloring the CardView while swiping left and right offsets with Accessbility (Differentiate Color)
+- Counting down with Timer and puasing the timer while app is background
+- Disabling Card Interactivity using `allowsHitTesting()` once time is over and reset the stack again